fr0sty99/muehle/README.md

-# muehle
+# Description

-This is a Mühle implementation in Java (with Swing).
+This is a Nine Men’s Morris implementation in Java (with Swing).
 I used the MVC Pattern.
 There's a UML Class-Diagram which visualizes the design.

 I saved some time on the UI-Design.